Emergent gravity in superplastic crystals: Abstract

 \section{Abstract}

 We discuss emergent gravity in the superplastic crystals.
-We restrict ourselves by the consideration of the gapped (massive) fermions coupled to gravity.
-In this approach the stress - energy tensor may be defined in such a way, that being integrated over the whole volume it is a topological invariant provided that the background metric weakly depends on coordinates.
-In equilibrium its value is not changed if the system is modified smoothly.
-The cosmological constant in this pattern is a topological invariant as well.
+We restrict ourselves by the consideration of fermions coupled to gravity.
+Gravity itself is either Riemannian (without torsion) or teleparallel (no curvature).
+We demonstrate that in this case the off - diagonal components of stress - energy tensor, being integrated over the whole volume, are topological invariants.
+In equilibrium their values are not changed if the system is modified smoothly.

 [1]{{#1}}

 [1]{{#1}}

 [1]{#1}